cetteup/sponsortext/README.md

 sv.sponsorText "$vars:discord=https://discord.gg/vx4AKRfj;provider=bf2hub.com$"
 ```

-### Keys and value
+### Keys and values

-The proposed syntax provides a simple key-value syntax.
+The proposed syntax provides a simple key-value structure.
-Keys and values are considered to always strings.
+Keys and values are considered to always be strings.
 Key-value pairs are separated by semicolons.
 Within a pair, key and value are separated by an equal sign.
 Keys may _not_ contain whitespaces.
 Values may contain any printable character, including whitespaces.

 ### Prefix and optional suffix